-In 2003, the NWFSC took over an ongoing slope survey that the AFSC had been conducting, and expanded it spatially to include the continental shelf.
+In 2003, the NWFSC expanded the ongoing slope survey to include the continental shelf.
 This survey, referred to in this document as the "WCGBT Survey" or "WCGBTS", is conducted annually.
 It uses a random-grid design covering the coastal waters from a depth of 55 m to 1,280 m from late-May to early-October (Bradburn, M.J. and Keller, A.A and Horness, B.H.
 2011, Keller, A.A. and Wallace, J.R. and Methot, R.D.
 2017).
 Four chartered industry vessels are used in most years.
-The location of Big Skate catches relative to all survey stations in WCGBT Survey are shown in Figure 2.
+The location of Big Skate catches relative to all survey stations in WCGBT Survey are shown in Figure 7.
+Relative frequency of presence or absence of Big Skate by depth bin is shown in Figure 8.